 Once the knead cycle ends, let rest for about 15 minutes.

-If not using a breadmaker, in your stand mixer bowl simply follow the same steps when adding the ingredients.
-Mix and knead at the lowest speed on your mixer until a shaggy dough forms, then increase the speed one step and continue kneading, about 14 to 15 minutes.
-Shape into a round ball and let rest in your mixing bowl, placed in a warm place and covered with a damp cloth, 10 to 15 minutes.
+If not using a breadmaker, using your stand mixer mix and knead at the lowest speed on your mixer until a shaggy dough forms, then increase the speed one step and continue kneading, about 14 to 15 minutes.
+Shape into a round ball and let rest in your mixing bowl, placed in a warm place and covered with a damp cloth, 15 minutes.

 Transfer the dough to a floured surface.

 Divide the dough to your desired size.
 I usually divide my dough into 16 pieces for filled buns.
-Each piece should way around 55 to 57 grams.
+Each piece should weigh around 55 to 57 grams.

 Use as required.